moloy900/toolesy/pages/Converter/length-unit-converter.md

     <p><strong>What is a nautical mile and how does it differ from a regular mile?</strong><br>
       A nautical mile is based on the circumference of the Earth and equals 1 minute of latitude (approximately 1.852 km).
 A statute mile (regular mile) is 1.609 km and is used for land measurements.</p>

+    <p><strong>What are astronomical units used for?</strong><br>
+      Astronomical units (AU) measure distances within our solar system (Earth to Sun distance).
+Light-years measure interstellar distances, and parsecs are used in professional astronomy.</p>

     <p><strong>Can I convert very large or very small measurements?</strong><br>
-      Yes, the tool handles measurements from nanometers (billionths of a meter) to kilometers and beyond.
+      Yes, the tool handles measurements from Planck lengths (the smallest possible length) to light-years and beyond.
 You can also use scientific notation for extreme values.</p>

-    <p><strong>Is this tool available on mobile devices?</strong><br>
-      Yes, our website and tool are fully responsive and optimized to work perfectly on all devices, including smartphones and tablets.</p>

     <h3>Why Choose Our Length Unit Converter?</h3>
     <p>Our <strong>online length converter</strong> stands out from other tools because of its comprehensive coverage, accuracy, and privacy features.
 Unlike many online tools, we don't store your data on our servers - all conversions happen in your browser.
 This means your measurement data remains completely private.
 The tool also works offline once loaded, making it reliable even with unstable internet connections.</p>